Do Water Filters Remove Microplastics?

 Yes, water filters can remove microplastics, but not all filters are equally effective.
 The key factor is the pore size of the filtration system.

-According to research conducted by Orb Media, microplastics can be as small as 2.5 microns.
+Based on research conducted by Orb Media, microplastics can be as small as 2.5 microns.
 So the best way to remove them is by a filtration medium as small or smaller than 2.5 microns.
 The finer the cartridge or membrane, the more plastics it will remove.

 If you wish to use a water filter to remove microplastics from your drinking water, check out our collection of benchtop or undersink water filters to REDUCE microplastics, and reverse osmosis filters to REMOVE microplastics.